SuperSanglap/SARA/README.md

 Recommended Python Version 3.6.0

 This Source Code Will Never Be Updated If You Want to Get an Updated and Advanced Source Code Then Please Support Me On Patreon.
+Sorry to Say But The File Organiser and Sleep Functions are Paid

 Link- https://www.patreon.com/SuperSanglap/membership